Skip to main content

 Scaplen's Court is situated on the lower high-street near Poole Quay.
 The main entrance is on Sarum Street and provides step free access.

-Heads up - Scaplen's Court doesn’t have its own parking, but there are a number of disabled bays just along Poole Quay near the Customs House and by the marina.
+Heads up - we don't have our own parking, but there are a number of disabled bays just along Poole Quay near the Customs House and by the marina.
 They’re reserved for Blue Badge holders and you can park for up to three hours, plenty of time for a wander and a cuppa.

 In the cafe there is an induction loop if you need it.
 We’re here to make your visit smooth, relaxed, and full of discovery.